plone/training/README.md

 ## License

-The project is licensed under the `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_ by the `Plone Foundation <https://plone.org>`_.
+The project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) by the [Plone Foundation](https://plone.org).

 ## The landing page